PADDLE TRIP INFO

 No lunch break: We won’t stop for an extended group lunch break, but we will take several short breaks for folks to hydrate, so bring water and snacks.

 REFUND POLICY: Refunds will be offered if FODR has to cancel the paddle due to weather or if a paddler guest is ill.
-Many paddlers whose trips have been cancelled by FODR do not ask for a refund.
+Many paddlers whose trips have been cancelled by FODR or who have changed their plans do not ask for a refund.
 Since this is our principal fundraising activity, we hope that you will consider this option, if possible.

 If we have to cancel a paddle or make any changes, we will call the phone number that you give us when you make your reservation.
 If you are part of a group, please give your group leader your mobile phone number.
 It will be the group leader’s responsibility to notify everyone in the group.
 We are not able to arrange rain dates.